atulvarshneya/quantum-computing/qusimulator/README.md

 Brings the simulator to the same state as after QSimulator() call - initial state, qtrace, qzeros, ... everything.

+qreset() has been deprecated.
+Just re-instantiate the simulator object instead.

 2.3	**qc.qgate(quantum_gate, list_of_qubits, ifcbit=None, qtrace=False)**

 qgate() is used to perform quantum gate operations, quantum_gate, on a set of qubits, list_of_qubits.